Machine Learning, Stream Processing, Real-Time Analytics, Apache Kafka, Apache Flink

 Real-time ML inference with streaming data enables organizations to act on insights immediately rather than hours or days later.
 By integrating ML models with streaming platforms like Apache Kafka and Flink, systems can generate predictions with millisecond latency at massive scale.

-Key architectural decisions include choosing between embedded models and dedicated serving platforms, managing feature engineering in stream processors, and ensuring robust monitoring throughout the pipeline.
+Key architectural decisions include choosing between embedded models and dedicated serving platforms (like NVIDIA Triton, Ray Serve, or BentoML), managing feature engineering in stream processors, optimizing models for production (quantization, ONNX, TensorRT), and ensuring robust monitoring throughout the pipeline.
 Data quality validation, schema management, and comprehensive observability are critical for reliable production systems.

 Sources and References